 It may happen that the installation of some of the additional components fails.
 In such situation the installer will enable to try to install them again (Fig. 29).
-If even then the particular component is not successfully installed, please contact our technical support (contact details can be found at the end of this Manual).
+If even then the particular component is not successfully installed, please contact our technical support (contact details can be found at the end of the Manual - page 245).